Absorption Times for Discrete Whittaker Processes and Non-Intersecting Brownian Bridges: Introduction

-It is well known (see, for example, ~\cite{bpy} for a survey) that twice the square of the maximum of a reflected Brownian bridge, starting and ending at zero, has the same law as the random variable \be S=\sum_{n=1}^\infty \frac{e_n}{n^2},\ee where $e_1, e_2, \ldots$ is a sequence of independent standard exponential random variables, and that twice the square of the maximum of a standard Brownian excursion has the same law as $S+S'$, where $S'$ is an independent copy of $S$.
-In this paper we present evidence for a conjectural generalisation of these identities in law, which relates maximal heights of non-intersecting reflected Brownian bridges and non-intersecting Brownian excursions to absorption times for the discrete Whittaker processes introduced in~\cite{noc23}.
+where $e_1, e_2, \dots$ is a~sequence of independent standard exponential random variables, and that twice the square of the maximum of a~standard Brownian excursion has the same law as $S+S'$, where $S'$ is an independent copy of $S$.
+In this paper, we present evidence for a~conjectural generalisation of these identities in law, which relates maximal heights of non-intersecting reflected Brownian bridges and non-intersecting Brownian excursions to absorption times for the discrete Whittaker processes introduced in~\cite{noc23}.
 The present study of the latter is motivated by an attempt to understand the large scale behaviour of these processes, in particular the question of whether they belong to the KPZ universality class~\cite{c}, which we now conjecture to be the case based on this apparent connection.
-There is an extensive literature on maximal heights of non-intersecting Brownian bridges, their asymptotics, and connections to 2D Yang-Mills theory on the sphere~\cite{f,fms,kat,lie,smcrf}.
+There is an extensive literature on maximal heights of non-intersecting Brownian bridges, their asymptotics, and connections to 2D Yang--Mills theory on the sphere~\cite{f,fms,kat,lie,smcrf}.